pattonsgirl/CEG3120/Projects/Project3/README.md

 6. Citations / resources used
    - if using generative AI, provide the tool name and the prompt(s) used
    - if using websites, provide the link and a short description of what you used on the page
+   - NO CITATIONS will result in a minimum of a 30% deducation and be considered for reporting as an Academic Integrity Violation.
+You may scatted your sources and citations to be relevant to sections or place them all in one section.

 ## Recommended Resources and Warnings